 Tariff being revenue to the government.
-The revenue receipts due to tariff is equal to $PP_1 \times Q_3Q_2 = BF \times FE = BCEF$.
+The revenue receipts due to tariff is equal to $PP_1 \ge Q_3Q_2 = BF \ge BCEF$.
 This is the revenue effect.

 4. Redistribution effect:

 The imposition of tariff on one hand, causes a reduction in consumer's satisfaction and on the other hand, provide a larger producer's surplus or economic rent to domestic producers and revenue to the government.